-My latest book was quite literally created for the singular purpose of allowing you easily prepare traditionally high sodium dishes in a way that actually doesn’t have that much sodium.
+My Low Sodium Cookbook was quite literally created for the singular purpose of allowing you easily prepare traditionally high sodium dishes in a way that actually doesn’t have that much sodium.

 Of course it will also help you rely less on pre-packaged, frozen and restaurant foods – all of which are heavy hitters when it comes to your sodium intake.